bitrinjani/castable/README.md

 Castable sanitizes dirty external data by casting all properties at run time to the types specified at compile time.

 # Why do you need this library?
-A lot of web services return `Number` type fields **with double-quotes** in JSON format.
-If you convert them by JSON.stringify, the double-quoted numbers will be string type!!
+A lot of web services return `number` type fields **with double-quotes** in JSON format.
+If you convert them by JSON.stringify, the double-quoted numbers will become `string` type!!

 ```JavaScript
 const serverResponse = `{